wiz0u/WTelegramClient/FAQ.md

 This should be transparent and pending API calls should automatically be resent upon reconnection.
 You can choose to increase `MaxAutoReconnects` if it happens too often because your Internet connection is unstable.

-3) If you reach `MaxAutoReconnects` disconnections, then the **OnUpdate** event handler will receive a `ReactorError` object to notify you of the problem, and pending API calls throw the network IOException.
+3) If you reach `MaxAutoReconnects` disconnections, then the **OnOther** event handler will receive a `ReactorError` object to notify you of the problem, and pending API calls throw the network IOException.
 In this case, the recommended action would be to dispose the client and recreate one